-Mathematical Domain Cluster Standard Sequence and Duration 1.NBT.5.
+Mathematical Domain Cluster Standard Assessed Quarter Number and Operation in Base Ten (NBT) Use place value understanding and properties of operations to add and subtract.
+1.NBT.5.
 Given a two-digit number, mentally find 10 more or 10 less than the number, without having to count; explain the reasoning used.
 3, 4 1.NBT.6.
 Subtract multiples of 10 up to 100.
 Use: concrete models or drawings strategies based on place value properties of operations and/or the relationship between addition and subtraction Relate the strategy to a written method and explain the reasoning used.
-3, 4 Measurement and Data (MD) Measure lengths indirectly and be iterating length units 1.MD.1.
-Measure and compare three objects using standard or non-standard units.
-1 1.MD.2.
-Express the length of an object as a whole number of length units, by laying multiple copies of a shorter object (the length unit) end to end; understand that the length measurement of an object is the number of same-size length units that span it with no gaps or overlaps.
-1 Tell and write time and work with money 1.MD.3.
-Tell and write time in half hours using both analog and digital clocks.
-1, 2, 3 1.MD.4.
-Read a calendar distinguishing yesterday, today and tomorrow.
-Read and write a date.
-1, 2, 3 1.MD.5.
-Recognize and read money symbols including \$ and ¢.
-3 1.MD.6.
+3, 4 Measurement and Data (MD) Work with time and money.
+1.MD.6.
 Identify values of coins (e.g., nickel = 5 cents, quarter = 25 cents).
 Identify equivalent values of coins up to \$1 (e.g., 5 pennies = 1 nickel, 5 nickels = 1 quarter).
 3, 4 Represent and interpret data 1.MD.
 7. Organize, represent and interpret data with up to three categories.
 Ask and answer comparison and quantity questions about the data.
 3, 4 Geometry (G) Reason with shapes and their attributes 1.G.1.
 Distinguish between defining attributes (e.g., triangles are closed and three-sided) versus non-defining attributes.
 Identify shapes that have non-defining attribute (e.g., color, orientation, overall size).
 Build and draw shapes given specified attributes.
-4 1.G.2.
-Compose (put together) two-dimensional or three-dimensional shapes to create a larger, composite shape, and compose new shapes from the composite shape.
+4 Geometry (G) 1.G.2.
+Compose (put together) two- dimensional or three-dimensional shapes to create a larger, composite shape, and compose new shapes from the composite shape.
 4 1.G.3.
 Partition circles and rectangles into two and four equal shares.
-Describe the shares using the words, halves, fourths, and quarters and phrases half of, fourth of and quarter of.
+Describe the shares using the words, halves, fourths , and quarters and phrases half of, fourth of and quarter of .
 Describe the whole as two of or four of the shares.
 Understand for these examples that decomposing (break apart) into more equal shares creates smaller shares.
 4